Chapter 08 Addendum: EMF Meter Reviews

 - Ungrounded lamps

-Radio frequency fields that will be detectable with the TF2:
+Radio Frequency Field sources that will be detectable with the TF2:

 - Cell phone towers